 The sampling frequency may be specified up to 4 decimal places

-which is useful for designing filters based on fractional sampling frequencies, such as multiples of the 44.1kHz audio standard.
+This is useful for designing filters based on fractional sampling frequencies, such as multiples of the 44.1kHz audio standard.
 Common examples include audio interpolation filters: 44.1kHz × 128 = 5.6448MHz and 44.1kHz × 256 = 11.2896MHz.

 Filter orders of up to 499